 Symptoms of dehydration are similar to AMS, so staying hydrated is important at altitude.
-You only need an additional liter to a liter and a half of water at height.
-Too much water is harmful and can dilute your body’s sodium level, which causes weakness, confusion, seizures, and coma.
-Check the color of your urine.
+You only need an additional litre to a litre and a half of water at height.
+However, too much water is harmful and can dilute your body’s sodium level, which causes weakness, confusion, seizures, and coma.
+Check the colour of your urine.
 Clear urine means you are adequately hydrated, while dark urine suggests dehydration and the need to take more fluids.

 Myth no. 5 – Children are more susceptible to altitude illness.

 Studies have shown that children have similar rates of AMS as adults.
 There is no evidence that children are more prone to altitude.
-If you follow the basic rules of acclimatization with a healthy child, they will do pretty well at high altitude.
-The main worry is that they might not be able to communicate their symptoms when suffering from altitude sickness.
+If you follow the basic rules of acclimatization with a healthy child, they will do pretty well at high altitudes.
+The main worry is that they might not communicate their symptoms when suffering from altitude sickness.
 Just like adults, children with AMS bounce back real quick with treatment.